 This Appraisal Report details those pertinent physical and non-physical factors and conditions relevant to the subject property.
 Information about the region in which the subject property is located, the neighborhood, site description, highest and best use analysis, and valuation techniques are discussed in detail in this report.
-The Scope of Work for this report includes completing an appraisal inspection of the subject, analyzing Maricopa County and the Phoenix area for trends that impact real estate values, and searching the local market for comparable data.
+The Scope of Work for this report includes completing an appraisal inspection of the subject, analyzing Maricopa County and the Phoenix trends impact real estate values. and searching area market for comparable data.
 Additional details regarding the scope of work can be found within the scope of work section of this report.